v-sbradley/bacx-pr/topics/rn-topics.md

 - Please note this applies only to some teams, such as Flow.

-## Change history topic
+## Change history (change-history.md) topic
 If a change is made to a published topic, make sure it's represented in the Change history topic.

 General guidelines:
 - See the comments at the top of the change-history.md file for a template for each type of table you might need.
 Use those templates so we are consistent within the topic.
+- Ensure that an entry is created in change-history.md, and follow the precedents in existing entries.
+(For example, link to the feature topic, and don’t include the year when you specify a date.)
-Don’t create multiple entries for the same feature.
+- Don’t create multiple entries for the same feature.
 For example, a feature may slip more than once, slip before being removed, etc. In those cases, just update the existing entry to the new date or move the entry to the table for removed features, etc. as appropriate.
 - Do not put private preview features in the Release Notes.

 Types of change tables: